Do Police Checks Expire?

 Ongoing Employee Screening

 In some industries, ongoing employee screening is in place.
-For example, in the aged care sector, a renewed police check is required typically every three years.
+For example, in the aged care sector, a renewed police check is required typically every three months.
 This keeps information up to date, and again acts as a preventative measure for putting others in the community at risk.

 If a person is employed and is currently involved with the police for whatever reason, they should communicate the situation with their employer if it could have an impact on their career.